 Reformed system

-After the screening, it is decided which procedure will apply to the applicant.
-The asylum procedure is similar to today's, with grounds for asylum examined within six months.
+After the screening, it is decided which procedure the applicant will be considered in.
+The asylum procedure is similar to today's examination, where grounds for asylum are examined within six months.
 Those who are not considered to have their application approved must live in accommodation close to the border and be available for examination.

 Another change is the form of accommodation.
 In the future, asylum seekers will mainly live in collective accommodation at reception and return centres.